hoangduytran/blender-manual/manual/animation/motion_paths.rst

    Allows displaying one point for every *n* frames on the path.
    Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D Viewport.

+Bake to Active Camera
+   When enabled the motion path is calculated in screen space for the active scene camera.
+Note that the resulting motion path will only be useful for that single camera.
+Switching cameras using markers is not supported.
+It will only bake to the camera that is active when the bake was started.

 .. _bpy.types.MotionPath.frame_start:
 .. _bpy.types.MotionPath.frame_end: